- About Us

 Human subjects reviewers are checking primarily for compliance with protection of human subjects protocol along with clarity in the description of proposed research.
 The reviewer will also provide a quick check for spelling, language or grammatical errors and will contact the researcher with any questions or suggestions to revise the document.
 Since this document may be seen by others outside of the university it is important that the approved draft is of the highest quality possible.

 The Campus Institutional Review Board Basic Elements of Informed Consent checklist is a useful tool for considering your proposed project in terms of the general requirements for obtaining informed consent from research subjects

 Contact OSURR if you have any questions.

 Most forms require revisions and the researcher will be notified, usually by e-mail, within fourteen days after their human subjects form is submitted.
 The length of the review process then depends on how quickly the researcher makes the necessary revisions and resubmits the form and other documents.

 Once your research has received human subjects approval, you and your faculty advisor will both receive a formal approval letter through email.

 I am planning to do my master's thesis research in an elementary school.
 Do I have to complete both the IRB-1 form and the Research in Schools form?

 Yes.
 The IRB-1 form is designed to provide approval for human subjects research.
 The Research in Schools Form provides summary information that will be helpful for placing your research in the appropriate school.
 It is also forwarded to the Directors of Research, and classroom teachers, at the district level.
-This service is available only to College of Education researchers.
+This service is available to all University of Illinois at Urbana-Champaign researchers.

 Yes.
 You should submit your competed application, with all necessary attachments to Campus IRB at irb.illinois.edu.